 Intern Philly offers an exciting mix of coursework, cultural engagement and practical work experience designed to help you make the most of your experience.

-The program’s Cornerstone Course, Work in Thought & Action, is a dynamic experiential education course providing the reflection framework and research support to maximize a student’s learning from a work placement experience and connect it to both their course of study and their career aspirations.
+You’ll enroll in the program’s four-credit internship Cornerstone Course, Work in Thought & Action, a dynamic experiential education course that frames your work placement experience by providing a venue to maximize learning from a work placement experience and connect it to both your field of study and career aspirations.
+This will be achieved through reflection on what it means to work in an urban environment and to navigate organizational complexity and research linking your work experience to your academic interest.

 In 2008, historian Terry Buckalew uncovered references to a burial ground near Mother Bethel Church in the Queen Village area of Philadelphia, but he could not locate it.
 After coming forward with his research, in 2013, anthropologists discovered that approximately 5000 people are buried just 18 inches under the cement at the Weccaccoe playground on Catharine and South 4th Street.